 The list of security updates included in this release can be seen on Apple’s website.

 To upgrade your Mac, open up Mac App Store and go to the Updates tab to download it.
-Alternatively, you can also download macOS 10.12.3 offline installer from Apple.
+Alternatively, you can also download the offline installer for macOS 10.12.3 from Apple.